intarchboard/draft-iab-nemops-workshop-report/draft-iab-nemops-workshop-report.md

 ### Standardization conclusions

-1. A methodology rapid model development procedures is needed to ensure model deployment can keep pace with new feature deployment.
+1. A methodology of rapid model development procedures is needed to ensure model deployment can keep pace with new feature deployment.
-   We need a solution that significantly increase the speed and predictable timeline for developing and publishing models within the IETF.
+   We need a solution that significantly increases the speed and predictable timeline for developing and publishing models within the IETF.
 New approaches and methods to make models live outside of published RFCs should be explored.
 An experiment should be started to test a new rapid development approach.
-1. Protocol and model complexity should be reduced to keep additions and changes to a minimal set of agreed upon core features.
+1. Protocol and model complexity should be reduced to keep additions and changes to a minimal set of agreed-upon core features.
 1. More standardization focus is needed on the scalability of the different roles of network management: monitoring, configuration, notifications.
-1. Enhancements to network management protocols and models needs to be backed by real-world operator use cases and expected adoption by vendors.
+1. Enhancements to network management protocols and models need to be backed by real-world operator use cases and expected adoption by vendors.
 Vendors and operators will need to work together to ensure these goals are appropriately met.

 ### Additional work needed

-Here we list the things that the group realized needed significant more attention in order to come to conclusion about.
+Here we list the things that the group realized needed significantly more attention in order to come to a conclusion.

 --- back